wballard/VariableSky/api.markdown

 from a `Client.link()`.

 ### changeOwnership()
 Appoint a user/group as the owner.
+Sometimes you just need to let go, this is how you do it.

 |Parameter|Notes|
 |---------|-----|